-Nikita Martyanov traveled to the north for unique wakeboarding ride in the heart of Greenland.
+Nikita Martyanov traveled to the north for a unique wakeboarding ride in the heart of Greenland.

 Greenland.
 The biggest island in the world is located in the Arctic Circle, northeast of North America, and is covered in permafrost.